elear-solutions/docs/source/getting_started/zero_lag_media_edge/coco_for_media_applications/end_user_media_client_applications/android_end_user_media_client_applications/quick_start_guide_android_media_client_apps.rst

       :align: center

    - LoginActivity
-      This screen demonstrates the Third-party login solution for service apps.
+      This screen allows the user to login passing his external user ID and base url of Node sample token server.

    .. image:: /_static/android_end_user_media_client_applications/pre_install_checklist/sessions_login.jpeg
       :scale: 40
       :align: center

    - ViewSessionsActivity
-      This screen demonstrates how to fetch all the MediaSessions that a user is part of and start the call.
+      This screen displays all the MediaSessions that a user is part of.
+It also facilitates joining and deletion of those sessions.

    .. image:: /_static/android_end_user_media_client_applications/pre_install_checklist/sessions_view_sessions.jpeg
       :scale: 40
       :align: center

    - CreateSessionActivity
-      This screen collects the details of the call a user wants to create and navigates to CallerActivity.
+      This screen receives the name of the session that the user wishes to create and directs the user to CallerActivity.

    .. image:: /_static/android_end_user_media_client_applications/pre_install_checklist/sessions_create_session.jpeg
       :scale: 40
       :align: center

    - CallerActivity
-      This screen demonstrates the creation and joining the call.
+      This screen appears once the session has been successfully created or joined.

    .. image:: /_static/android_end_user_media_client_applications/pre_install_checklist/sessions_caller_activity.jpeg
       :scale: 40
       :align: center

    - InviteUserActivity
-      This screen deals with the code to invite a user to the :term:`session` using User ID.
+      This screen allows you to invite a person to a :term:`session` by providing his user ID.

    .. image:: /_static/android_end_user_media_client_applications/pre_install_checklist/sessions_invite_user.jpeg
       :scale: 40